Can Imran Khan bring Pakistan in from the diplomatic cold? - Journal du Cameroun

 The alliance is widely considered Pakistan’s most important, and Khan has vowed to strengthen it further.

-But CPEC deals are opaque, and amid fears about Pakistan’s ability to repay Chinese loads, his party has vowed more transparency.
+But CPEC deals are opaque, and amid fears about Pakistan’s ability to repay Chinese loans, his party has vowed more transparency.

 That may be difficult in a country where any criticism that may hurt ties with Beijing is considered taboo.